 Andrew Clements is the Head Chef at Jenius Social.
 He is also a graduate of Jamie Oliver’s Fifteen restaurant.
 After developing a huge passion for the different varieties of food, he spent two years in Padstow working with Rick Stein.
 As you can see, Andrew is highly dedicated to give his costumers top quality food.
 After years of kitchen experience, and experimenting with various flavours, he and Jennifer are ready to give you a fantastic experience.
 Get ready to meet, greet and eat!
 You can find more detailed information on them here.

 Thai fish cakes are obviously from Thailand.
 Why not make use of the lovely fish produce from the warm seas?
 We Britons also do the same with our fish and chips!
 Nevertheless, this classic Thai recipe can be found in almost every restaurant or street stand.
 If you are ever looking for Thai fish cakes, they also go by their Thai name Tod Man Pla.
 Therefore, if you are in Thailand by any chance for this summer holiday, then make sure you remember this name.

 Visually, they look like small fish patties.
-Sometimes, you might see them with a side or two.
+Sometimes, you might see them with a side or two, I've got a post for amazing side dishes for fish cakes if you want some ideas.
 A very popular snack or starter!
 Still, there is a lot of debate where they are actually from.
 Every part of the country has a different version of making them.
 This is true for households too.
 Every Thai mother has her own recipe that has been passed on for generations.